 Year-long seminar primarily for genetic counseling students.
-Winter: the impact of chronic illness and genetic disease in a developmental manner.
+Winter: The impact of chronic illness and genetic disease across the lifespan.

 GENE 285C.
 Genetic Counseling Seminar.
 3 Units.

 Year-long seminar primarily for genetic counseling students.
-Spring: applying therapeutic counseling approaches to the practice of genetic counseling.
+Spring: The application of counseling theories, models, and therapy to the practice of genetic counseling.